pik-piam/.github/profile/README.md

 We develop tools (mainly in R) for use with data and models related to [PIK](https://www.pik-potsdam.de/en)'s research.

+### 💡 Get help:
-💡 Need help with something?
+Need help with something?
 Check our [Discussions](https://github.com/pik-piam/discussions#readme) page, you'll find answers to many questions and the right place to ask new ones!

 ### :fireworks: Create beautiful graphs